Our Promise to You

 • Customer Review

-Human neural progenitor cells (NPCs) are a type of multipotent neural stem cell, typically spindle-shaped or oval, possessing long cellular processes that enable connections with other neural cells.
-They play a crucial role in the development and maintenance of both the central nervous system (CNS) and the peripheral nervous system (PNS).
-As undifferentiated progenitor cells, NPCs exhibit robust self-renewal capabilities and can differentiate into various neural cell types, including neurons, astrocytes, and oligodendrocytes.
-In addition to regenerative replacement, NPCs also have the ability to repair damaged tissues.
+NPCs, human neural progenitor cells, are a type of spindle or oval-shaped multipotent neural stem cell with long cell processes to connect with other neural cells.
+They are responsible for both the formation and function of the CNS and the PNS.
+As undifferentiated progenitor cells, NPCs have robust self-renewal processes and are able to convert into other neural cell types, such as neurons, astrocytes and oligodendrocytes.
+Apart from regenerative replacement, NPCs can also regenerate diseased tissues.
 They can secrete various bioactive factors that help repair injured but still viable cells, restoring them to normal function.
-Furthermore, NPCs have completed all preclinical safety trials, including tests for toxicity, tumorigenicity, and teratogenicity, with results confirming their safety and low immunogenicity, making them safe for clinical use.

 The proliferation and structural characteristics of human neural progenitor cells on on Antheraea mylitta and mori 3D scaffolds.Fig.
 1. Cell growth and morphology of the human neural progenitor cells on Antheraea mylitta and mori 3D scaffolds (Bano S., Rao R. R., et al., 2015).